-Important to notice yet many stands of development and action in this emerging battery sector, globally and specifically in Europe.
-Aspects related to constantly evolving research and technology, battery production cycle and cost reduction, adoption by wide sectoral applications, battery lifecycle and legislation, circularity with recycling, and second use, require and ever increased and dedicated focus.
+Important to notice the yet many strands of development and action in this emerging battery sector, globally and specifically in Europe.
+Aspects related to constantly evolving research and technology, battery production cycle and cost reduction, adoption by wide sectoral applications, battery lifecycle and legislation, circularity with recycling, and second use, require an ever increased and dedicated focus.
 Moreover, user acceptance, market trust, and democratization of batteries as an energy storage system for a sustainable green future, call for much further action.
 Skills, knowledge, and preparedness within the battery technology specificities and transversality with needs of other sectors, will need attention.